Pair Of Meiji Period Japanese Bronze Quail Attributed To Maruki Co

 Condition: One issue found.
 The left leg of the preening quail has a break, only visible when the bird is gently rocked.
 If the bird was removed from the base, this could be easily restored.
 No other issues found.

-Shipping: NO HIDDEN COSTS: Shipping/Import: EU and North American customers, PLEASE NOTE: Our price for this item is delivered to your door, including all shipping and import costs (duty/tariffs, customs clearance fees, and VAT) but does not include US or Canadian Sales Taxes (if applicable), which may be charged at checkout or by customs at import.
+Shipping/Import: Free to most destinations.
+EU customers, PLEASE NOTE: Our price for this item includes all shipping and import costs (customs duty, clearance fees, and VAT).
 For other destinations, please inquire.

 Notes: The Maruki workshop, based in Sukiya Street, Nihonbashi ward, in Tokyo, produced fine quality bronzes and carvings during the Meiji period, exhibiting both domestically and internationally.